“I’m not going to bore you

 I solve people problems NOT diversity problems!

-What I have also gleaned from almost 20 years in business is that these so-called “diversity” issues come from a term I’ve coined called Bias Synapse, easily remembered as BS.
-Bias Synapse explains our brains role in creating and keeping bias alive within us but no matter how you spin it, it’s ALL BS.
+What I have also gleaned from over 20 years in business is that these so-called “diversity” issues come from a term I’ve coined called Bias Synapse, easily remembered as BS.
+You know the problem.
+Getting rid of the BS is the answer.

 Permission: Granted to Get Rid of Your BS